kimsjjkjn/PBPK_Propranolol/README.md

 ## PBPK
 Physiologically based pharmacokinetic (PBPK) modeling is a useful tool for predicting how drugs are absorbed, distributed, metabolized, and excreted (ADME) based on physiological and biochemical factors.
 Unlike traditional compartmental models, PBPK models use detailed representations of organ-specific blood flows, tissue volumes, and protein binding.
 This allows for a more realistic simulation of how drugs behave in the body (Rowland et al., 2011).

 The main goal of PBPK modeling is to describe and predict drug concentration over time in plasma or blood and tissues under different conditions.
-This helps estimate important pharmacokinetic parameters such as maximum plasma concentration (Cmax), time to reach Cmax (Tmax), area under the curve (AUC), and half-life (t1/2).
+This helps estimate important pharmacokinetic parameters such as maximum plasma concentration (Cmax), time to reach Cmax (Tmax), area under the curve (AUC), and half-life (t½).
 These parameters are crucial for evaluating drug effectiveness and safety (Jones & Rowland-Yeo, 2013).

 Another key use of PBPK modeling is to translate findings from laboratory studies to real-life outcomes, which is known as in vitro–in vivo extrapolation (IVIVE).
 Data obtained from liver microsomes or hepatocytes, such as intrinsic clearance (CLint) and fraction unbound in plasma (fup) or in blood (fub), can be integrated into PBPK models to predict systemic clearance and bioavailability in humans (Rostami-Hodjegan, 2012).
 This ability is particularly important in the early stages of drug development, as it reduces the need for extensive or unnecessary animal testing and provides a rational basis for selecting first-in-human (FIH) doses with greater confidence.
 By running simulations in silico, PBPK models allow researchers to identify and eliminate implausible or unsafe dosing regimens before they are tested experimentally, thereby avoiding wasted resources and minimizing ethical concerns.
 This approach both saves time in the transition from preclinical to clinical studies and increases the likelihood that FIH doses achieve the desired exposure safely.